jmarymee/cfilessonplans/endorsements.md

     * Specific make and model
 * Class B
     * Has to have ground and flight instruction from an authorized instructor in Class B airspace and the instruction was on the specific Class B for which the solo flight is authorized
-    * Logbook must have been endorsed within the preceeeding 90 days
+    * Logbook must have been endorsed within the proceeding 90 days
 * Cross Country
-    * Endorsement for solo XC from the students aiprort of training to another location (25 NM)
+    * Endorsement for solo XC from the students airport of training to another location (25 NM)
     * Repeated solo XC flight endorsement for within 50 NM of training airport

 ## Recreational